jfrog/jfrog-cli/README.md

    --interactive  [Default: true] Set to false if you do not wish the config command to be interactive.
    --user         [Optional] Bintray user.
    --key          [Optional] Bintray key.
+   --licenses     [Optional] Default package licenses in the form of Apache-2.0,GPL-3.0...
 ```

 ###### Arguments